-Dr Tracie Ramsdale Non-Executive Director

-Dr Ramsdale holds a PhD in Biochemistry from the University of Queensland, a Master of Pharmacy from the Victorian College of Pharmacy and a Bachelor of Applied Science (Chemistry) from the Royal Melbourne Institute of Technology.

-Following a successful career as a Principal Investigator and Commercial Manager of the Centre for Drug Design and Development at the University of Queensland, Tracie co-founded Alchemia Limited, a drug discovery and development company and led the company's development as its General Manager and Chief Executive Officer from 1998 to 2007.
-During this time, she was responsible for multiple financing transactions including a successful IPO, licensing the company's technology to major international pharmaceutical and manufacturing partners and the acquisition of a publicly listed biotech to strengthen the company's product pipeline.

-Dr Ramsdale has served on a number of industry and government advisory groups including the Australian Federal Government Advisory Council on Intellectual Property, the Queensland Biotechnology Advisory Council, and the Industry Research and Development Board's Biological Committee.

-Dr Ramsdale is a Fellow of the Australian Academy of Technological Sciences and Engineering and a member of the Australian Institute of Company Directors.
-She currently provides independent consulting advice to the biotechnology industry, academia and government.

-Date of appointment 4 August 2014 Special responsibilities Chairman of the Audit and Risk Managen nent Committee and Member of Nominations Committee Interests in shares Interest in shares 45,614 and options Interest in options 65,000
+Dr Tracie Ramsdale No Dr Tracie Ramsdale Non-Executive Director Experience and expertise Dr Ramsdale holds a PhD in Biochemistry from the University of Que Master of Pharmacy from the Victorian College of Pharmacy and a Ba Applied Science (Chemistry) from the Royal Melbourne Institute of Te achelor of Following a successful career as a Principal Investigator and Comme the Centre for Drug Design and Development at the University of Que co-founded Alchemia Limited, a drug discovery and development con the company's development as its General Manager and Chief Execu 1998 to 2007.
+During this time, she was responsible for multiple finan including a successful IPO, licensing the company's technology to ma pharmaceutical and manufacturing partners and the acquisition of a p biotech to strengthen the company's product pipeline. eensland, Tracie npany and led utive Officer from cing transactions ajor international Dr Ramsdale has served on a number of industry and government advisory groups including the Australian Federal Government Advisory Council on Intellectual Property, the Queensland Biotechnology Advisory Council, and the Industry Research and Development Board's Biological Committee.
+Dr Ramsdale is a Fellow of the Australian Academy of Technological Engineering and a member of the Australian Institute of Company Dir currently provides independent consulting advice to the biotechnology academia and government. ectors.
+She Date of appointment 4 August 2014 Special responsibilities Chairman of the Audit and Risk Management Committee and Member of Nominations Committee Interests in shares and Interest in shares 45,614 options Interest in options 65,000

-Mr Paul Grujic Non-Executive Director

-Mr Grujic is a graduate in Applied Biology and in Marketing with more than 30 years' experience in the Animal Health industry.
-His roles have included Sales, Marketing, Business Development and General Management in the UK, USA and Australia.

-He was previously the President of CSL Animal Health with 250 staff and operations in the USA, Australia and New Zealand.
-He has also held senior positions with Glaxo, Pitman-Moore, Webster Animal Health, American Cyanamid and Fort Dodge(Wyeth).
-In addition he has worked as an advisor to several Animal Health companies and was a Non-Executive Director of Catapult Genetics, an Executive Director of Peptech Animal Health and a Director of NOAH the UK Animal Health trade association.

-Mr Grujic has wide experience in acquisition, divestment and integration of companies and played a major role in the sale of CSL Animal Health and Catapult Genetics to Pfizer and Peptech Animal Health to Virbac, a global Animal Health company.

-Date of appointment 24 February 2015 Special responsibilities Member of the Audit and Risk Managem Nomination Committee ent Committee, Remuneration Committee and Interests in shares Interest in shares 71,219 and options Interest in options 65,000
+Mr Paul Grujic Non-Exe Mr Paul Grujic Non-Executive Director Experience and expertise Mr Grujic is a graduate in Applied Biology and in Marketing with more experience in the Animal Health industry.
+His roles have included Sal Business Development and General Management in the UK, USA an es, Marketing, He was previously the President of CSL Animal Health with 250 staff in the USA, Australia and New Zealand.
+He has also held senior posi Pitman-Moore, Webster Animal Health, American Cyanamid and Fort In addition he has worked as an advisor to several Animal Health con a Non-Executive Director of Catapult Genetics, an Executive Director Animal Health and a Director of NOAH the UK Animal Health trade as Mr Grujic has wide experience in acquisition, divestment and integrat and played a major role in the sale of CSL Animal Health and Catapu Pfizer and Peptech Animal Health to Virbac, a global Animal Health c tions with Glaxo, t Dodge(Wyeth). npanies and was of Peptech ssociation. ion of companies It Genetics to Date of appointment 24 February 2015 Special responsibilities Member of the Audit and Risk Management Committee, Remuneration Committee and Nomination Committee Interests in shares and Interest in shares 71,219 options Interest in options 65,000